Cold Starts

 Bootsnap by Shopify

-Reducing your Rails applications boot time should be your first option against cold starts.
+Reducing your Rails applications boot time should be your first optimization option against true cold starts.
 Bootsnap has been developed by Shopify to speed up Rails boot time for production environments using a mix of compile and load path caches.
 When complete, your deployed container will have everything it needs to boot faster!

 How much faster?
 Generally 1 to 3 seconds depending on your Lambda application.
 Adding Bootsnap to your Rails Lambda application is straightforward.
 First, add the gem to your production group in your Gemfile